310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Yes, I am also hoping that we will be able to do that.
+yes, i am also hoping that we will be able to do that.

-Everyone together now\~!
-Let us sing together with high spirits!
-We will sing our Ensemble in unison\~♪
+everyone together now\~! let us sing together with high spirits! we will sing our ensemble in unison\~♪

-This is the gentle planet Earth![^2] We are all family, born on this planet!
+this is the gentle planet earth![^2] we are all family, born on this planet!

-We will help each other, love each other, and sing a happy song!
+we will help each other, love each other, and sing a happy song!

-We will sing together!
-And I hope, forever…♪
+we will sing together! and i hope, forever…♪

 ♪\~♪\~♪
 {% endbubble %}